soundpress/RulesOfNYC/docs/c13/index.rst

    (iii) When a permittee seeks to amend a permit classification from non-processing to processing or processing to non-processing;

-   (iv) When a mobile food vending unit has sustained a material alteration, as defined in § 89.03(e) of the Health Code; or
+   (iv) When a mobile food vending unit has sustained a material alteration, as defined in 24 RCNY Health Code § 89.03(e); or

    (v) When any permit decal has been removed.

 Processing means transforming food into the form in which it is to be served to the mobile food vending unit patron, including, but not limited to, by means of slicing, dicing, grating, portioning, blending, mixing, combining, cooking and reheating, or otherwise treating food in such a way as to create a risk that it may become adulterated if improperly handled.
-Portioning by butchering is not allowed; food may be processed on a mobile food vending unit only in accordance with Article 89 of the Health Code.
-A person who processes food on a mobile food vending unit is not a manufacturer, as that term is defined in Administrative Code § 17-306 (p), or successor provision of law.
+Portioning by butchering is not allowed; food may be processed on a mobile food vending unit only in accordance with 24 RCNY Health Code Article 89.
+A person who processes food on a mobile food vending unit is not a manufacturer, as that term is defined in Administrative Code § 17-306(p), or successor provision of law.

-Sanitization means effective treatment by heat or chemical means that destroys pathogens on surfaces treated and is acceptable to the Department, as defined in § 81.03(ii) of the Health Code, or successor provision.
+Sanitization means effective treatment by heat or chemical means that destroys pathogens on surfaces treated and is acceptable to the Department, as defined in 24 RCNY Health Code § 81.03(ii), or successor provision.

 Ware washing or multi-compartment sink means a sink, other than a hand wash, dedicated to washing cookware, kitchenware and utensils.